-We have audited the separate financial statements of International Insurance Company IRAO JSC (the "Company"), which comprise the separate statement of financial position as at 31 December 2016, the separate statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the separate financial statements of International Insurance Company IRAO JSC (the "Company"), which comprise the separate statement of financial position as at 31 December 2017, the separate statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying unconsolidated financial statements present fairly, in all material respects, the unconsolidated financial position of the Company as at 31 December 2016, and its unconsolidated financial performance and its separate cash flows for the year then ended in accordance with International Financial Reporting Standards, as adopted by the European Union (EU IFRS).
+In our opinion, the accompanying separate financial statements present fairly, in all material respects, the unconsolidated financial position of the Company as at 31 December 2017, and its unconsolidated financial performance and its unconsolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).